 - My introduction to the country (after going through an empty immigration station) was my driver from the Yangon airport singing Enrique Iglesias “Hero”, which came out in 2001, by the way.
 Him: “Do you like my singing?”
 Me: “Yes!”
 (No) Him: “Thank you!”
 Anyway, it was a good introduction to the friendliness of the Burmese people – they are so friendly.

-- Walking around downtown Yangon trying to keep my jaw from hitting the ground.
+- Walking around downtown Yangon I had to try to keep my jaw from hitting the ground.
 The downtown part of the city is shaped sort of like Manhattan, a long narrow downtown with three main “avenues” and about 60 city blocks, numbered in English I assume from British colonial times, and the Yangon River bordering it to the south.
 It is loud, busy, compact, and everything is so colorful – the architecture, the clothes, the food, even the money (the Burmese kyat, pronounced more like “chat”, currently around $1 = 1,332 MMK).

 - A bicycle tour recommended by some Irish girls I talked to for less than five minutes landed me on a ferry to a rarely-visited-by-tourists island with a local village where we road around an amazingly connected series of sidewalk/streets while hundreds of children ran out to give us high fives yelling “Mingalabar!” (literal translation is “It’s a blessing” but also used for “hello”) all while we dodged pot holes, dogs, baby chicks, cows, goats, motorbikes and more.
 I felt like the Queen.
 I only hope we brought as much joy to those kids as they brought to us.